Supercollider (film): Plot

 Victor visits Dr Frung again, showing her a recording of his daughter's 7th birthday on his phone.
 He tries to convince her that the explosion from the collider has created an alternate reality, but she doesn't believe him.

 He tries to find Natalie, visiting her house; the investigators follow and attack him.
 He sets the house on fire, creating an explosion which stuns them, allowing him to escape.

 He finds Natalie in a club, and leaves his phone telling her to watch the video of their daughter.
 The investigators find him again and capture him.
 Leo tortures him to find out where the iPhone is, but Victor won't tell him.
 Leo then injects Victor with a chemical that knocks him out.

 Chuck turns up and takes Victor to Zero Point industries to see Leo.
 Leo admits he is trying to use the collider as a time machine, to see into the future and predict what the stock markets will do.
 Leo asks Victor to help him perfect the collider, but Victor turns him down.

 Victor goes back to the club to find Natalie.
 She has watched the video of their daughter's birthday.
 Victor then explains to Natalie about the collider creating an alternate reality.
 He tells Natalie there is a virus on the phone which can restore everything back to normality.

 Victor goes back to Zero Point industries to deploy the virus.
 He hacks into a computer and downloads the virus, but Chuck and the investigators find him and take him to Leo's office.
-Although one of Leo's thugs destroys the iPhone, it was after the virus download succeeded.
+Although one of Leo's thugs destroys the iPhone, it was after the virus download succeeded, but didn't effect the collider because the whole room was ofline.

 Leo threatens to kill Natalie unless Victor helps to perfect the collider.
 Chuck activates the phone virus, and then rescues Victor, shooting the security guards.
 However, Chuck is also shot.

 Victor escapes, and goes to find Natalie.
 A tornado has hit, destroying the club, and Victor finds her buried under rubble.
 He consoles her before she dies.

 The virus has sent the collider into overdrive, causing another massive explosion.
 This explosion sends Victor back to his original reality where his wife and daughter are still alive.
 Normality is restored, and Leo is arrested for stock manipulation.